Banjup

 The educational profile of Banjup exceeds national averages, with above-average qualification levels and academic performance metrics

-Banjup's residents aged 15+ have a higher university qualification rate at 32.3%, surpassing the SA3 area average of 27.4%.
+Banjup residents aged 15+ have a university qualification rate of 32.3%, slightly higher than the SA3 area average of 27.4%.
 Bachelor degrees are most common at 22.5%, followed by postgraduate qualifications (6.9%) and graduate diplomas (2.9%).
-Vocational credentials are prevalent, with 35.0% of residents holding such qualifications - advanced diplomas at 11.7% and certificates at 23.3%.
+Vocational credentials are held by 35.0% of residents aged 15+, with advanced diplomas at 11.7% and certificates at 23.3%.

-Educational participation is high, with 32.5% currently enrolled in formal education: 11.9% in primary, 9.1% in secondary, and 5.6% in tertiary education.
-Banjup's 5 schools have a combined enrollment of 3,430 students.
-The area has above-average socio-educational conditions (ICSEA: 1054).
+Current educational participation is high, with 32.5% enrolled in formal education.
+This includes 11.9% in primary, 9.1% in secondary, and 5.6% in tertiary education.
+Banjup's 5 schools have a combined enrollment of 3,430 students as of the latest data (20XX).
+The area has above-average socio-educational conditions with an ICSEA score of 1054.
 Educational provision is balanced with 4 primary and 1 secondary school serving distinct age groups.

 Frequently Asked Questions - Education